Jthora/Intelligence-Exchange-Marketplace/README.md

 - All smart contracts, APIs, and UI logic are documented and reference relevant artifacts.
 - Security audits and code health reports are maintained as part of the artifact-driven workflow.

-### 6. Defensive Publication Statement
-This document and the associated codebase serve as a defensive publication, placing the described methods, systems, and designs into the public domain under the terms of the Creative Commons Attribution-ShareAlike 4.0 International License.
-This is intended to prevent the patenting of these ideas by third parties and to ensure their continued availability for the global open source and research community.

 ---

 *This defensive publication is part of the Starcom App project and is intended to foster open innovation, transparency, and global collaboration in the field of decentralized intelligence exchange.*